-With chatter about the Mayan apocalypse intensifying as Dec.
-21 approaches, you may have seen that while the ancient Mayan calendar "ends" on that day, the Maya themselves would not have seen that as the end of the world.
+With chatter about the Maya apocalypse intensifying as Dec.
+21 approaches, you may have seen that while the ancient Maya calendar "ends" on that day, the Maya themselves would not have seen that as the end of the world.
 But how does the Mayan calendar work, anyway?

 It's not as confusing as it might seem.
 The ancient Maya kept time in a very different way than we do today, and their hieroglyph-heavy calendar can seem daunting at first glance.
 But the basic principle is simply that the Maya were counting the days.